MobileOrg/mobileorg.github.io/index.md

 MobileOrg uses a fairly simple caching mechanism to prevent from unnecessarily downloading the same Org files repeatedly.
-If a file named `checksums.dat` exists in parallel to your `index.org` file on the server, only files whos checksums have changed will be re-downloaded.
+If a file named `checksums.dat` exists in parallel to your `index.org` file on the server, only files whose checksums have changed will be re-downloaded.
+This file is [updated automatically](http://orgmode.org/cgit.cgi/org-mode.git/tree/lisp/org-mobile.el#n494) when running `org-mobile-push` from emacs.

-You will need to keep the checksums.dat file up-to-date any time changes are made to your Org files.
+If you do not use `org-mobile-push` you will need to keep the `checksums.dat` file up-to-date any time changes are made to your Org files.

 #### Constructing checksums.dat: